jumper385/simpletia/README.md

 ```

 > [!WARNING]
 > This unit is not precision-calibrated.
-Expect gain error (≈±30%) and significant offset errors, increasing at higher gains and in sub-nA/pA ranges.
+Expect gain error (±30%) and offset errors, increasing at higher gains and in sub-nA/pA ranges.
 Use for relative trends rather than absolute measurements.

 > [!NOTE]
 > `TODO`